For your Home

 A mature yellow jacket nest in summer can contain thousands of wasps.
 It is best to treat a nest earlier in the year before numbers increase and the wasps become more aggressive.
 This will help to reduce the threat of a wasp sting, which can be very painful and even cause an allergic reaction.

 Paper wasps build open and exposed nests that resemble an upside down umbrella.
-They're typically supported by a single papery stalk, but these nests can get quite large late in the season,.
+They're typically supported by a single papery stalk, but these nests can get quite large late in the season.
 Some wasps build new nests on top of old nests, giving the false impression that they are reusing a nest.
 They're often found in eaves, attics, and wall voids.

 Bald faced hornets build nests that are covered in a papery shell and European hornets build their nests in natural cavities like tree stumps, or in cavities within buildings.
-They consiste of chewed wood fibers mixed with saliva, can grow to the size of a football, and are usually at least three feet off the ground.
+They consist of chewed wood fibers mixed with saliva, can grow to the size of a football, and are usually at least three feet off the ground.

 Mud daubers construct nests using mud or clay.
-The nests are small, tubular mud chutes usually built either in existing cracks or crevices in masonry, stone or timber around homes, sheds and garages.
+The nests are small, tubular mud chutes usually built either in existing cracks or crevices in masonry, stone, or timber around homes, sheds, and garages.
 They are small and tubular in size, often looking like organ pipes.
 They're built by female wasps.

 The best way to manage wasps and a wasp nest is to be able to identify and locate the nest.